-For the fiscal year ended April 30, 2018 or [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 1 ACT OF 1934 5(d) OF T HE SECURITIES EXCHA NGE For the transition period from to Commission File Number: 000-14798 Amer rican Woodmark Corpo ration (Exact name of registrant as specified in its char ter) Virginia 54-1138147 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identific cation No.) 561 Shady Elm Road, Winchester, Virginia 22602 (Address of principal executive o ffices) (Zip Code) (Registrant's telephone number, inc luding area code) (540) 665-9100 ) Securities r egistered pursuant to Sec etion 12(b) of the Act: Title of each class 1 Name of ea ch exchange on which registe ered Common Stock (no par value) NASI DAQ Global Select Market Securities regi stered pursuant to Section n 12(g) of the Act: None Indicate by check mark if the registrant is a well-kr Yes [X] No [] nown seasoned issuer, as defined in Rule 405 of the Securities Ac et.
-Indicate by check mark if the registrant is not requi Yes [ ] No [X] red to file reports pursua nt to Section on 13 or Section 15(d) of the Act.
-Indicate by check mark whether the registrant (1) h Exchange Act of 1934 during the preceding 12 moreports), and (2) has been subject to such filing requirements. onths (or for such shorte r period th at the registrant was required Indicate by check mark whether the registrant has Interactive Data File required to be submitted and pothe preceding 12 months (or for such shorter period Yes [X] No [] osted pursuant to Rule 40: of Regula tion S-T (§ 232.405 of this ch Indicate by check mark if disclosure of delinquent to contained herein, and will not be contained, to the incorporated by reference in Part III of this Form 1 best of registrant's know ledge, in d lefinitive proxy or information Indicate by check mark whether the registrant is a reporting company or an emerging growth compan reporting company" and "emerging growth compar y.
-See the definitions of ' 'large acce lerated filer," "accelerated fil Large accelerated filer [X] Accelerated filer [ ] Non-accelerated filer [ ] (Do not check if a smaller reporting com oany) Smaller reporting company [ ] Emerging growth [ ] company If an emerging growth company, indicate by check complying with an new or revised financial account Indicate by check mark whether the registrant is a s Yes [] No [X] hell company (as defined d in Rule 1 2b-2 of the Act).
+For the fiscal year ended April 30, 2019 or [] TRANSITION REPORT PURSU JANT TO SECTION 13 OF ACT OF 1934 R 15(d) OF THE SEC URITIES EXCHA NGE For the transition period from to Commission File Number: 000-14798 American Woodmark Cor poration (Exact name of registrant as specifi ed in its charter) Virginia 54-1138147 (State or other jurisdiction of incorporat ion or organization) (I.R.S S. Employer Identific cation No.) 561 Shady Elm Road, Winches ter, Virginia 22602 (Address of principal executiv re offices) (Zip Code) (Registrant's telephone numb per, including area code) (540) 665-9100) Secu rities registered pursuant to S Section 12(b) of the Ac rt: Title of each class Trading Symbol Name of each e exchange on which re egistered Common Stock (no par value) AMWD NASDAC Q Global Select Mark ket Securitie es registered pursuant to Sect ion 12(g) of the Act: 1 None Indicate by check mark if the registrant is a v Yes [X] No [] vell-known seasoned issuer, as defined in Rule 405 of the Securities Act t.
+Indicate by check mark if the registrant is no Yes [] No [X] t required to file reports purs uant to Section 13 or S Section 15(d) of the A Act.
+Indicate by check mark whether the registran Exchange Act of 1934 during the preceding reports), and (2) has been subject to such filing 12 months (or for such short ter period that the reg gistrant was required Indicate by check mark whether the registrar pursuant to Rule 405 of Regulation S-T (§ 23: the registrant was required to submit such file Yes [X] No [] 2.405 of this chapter) during Indicate by check mark whether the registral reporting company or an emerging growth coreporting company" and "emerging growth core ompany.
+See the definitions of of "large accelerated fi Large accelerated filer [X] Accelera ated filer [] Non-accelerated filer [] (Do not ch neck if a smaller reporting co mpany) Smaller reporting company [] Emerging growth [] company If an emerging growth company, indicate by complying with any new or revised financial Indicate by check mark whether the registran Yes [] No [X] t is a shell company (as defin ned in Rule 12b-2 of the ne Act).
+The aggregate market value of the registrant's s Common Stock, no par val ie, held by non-affiliat es of the registrant a s of October

-The aggregate market value of the registrant's Common Stock, no par value, held by non-affiliates of the registrant as of October 31, 2017, the last business day of the Company's most recent second quarter was \$1,366,648,307.
+31, 2018, the last business day of the Company's most recent second quarter was \$1,043,079,866.

-As of June 22, 2018, 17,546,622 shares of the Registrant's Common Stock were outstanding.
+As of June 21, 2019, 16,869,949 shares of the Registrant's Common Stock were outstanding.